Arondight/eslint-plugin-check-json-value/README.md

 ## Usage

 Add `check-json-value` to the plugins section of your `.eslintrc` configuration file.
-You can omit the `eslint-plugin-` prefix:
+You can omit the `eslint-plugin-` prefix.

 ```json
 {